In the older days of wrestling, finishing moves were pretty much anything not a headlock. Shawn Michaels

 - Michael McGilicutty won matches with a running neck breaker he called the McGilicutter.

 - Damien Sandow, the "intellectual savior of the masses", has a finisher called the Terminus.
 (Ter-min-OOSE).
 It's a neckbreaker he does by crossing his opponent's arms over their head and neck, and standing back to back, he drops down with a neckbreaker.
-Steven (William) Regal possibly used this move as the Regal Cutter as well.
-Sandow's is a little different as he rolls backward as soon as he lands, which is supposed to make it different enough somehow.
+Steven (William) Regal used a one armed variant of this move as the Regal Cutter as well.
+Sandow's is a little different as he also rolls backward as soon as he lands, which is supposed to make it different enough somehow.
 It has a name?
 It's a match ender.

 - Then he switched to a full nelson slam.
 You know, that move Hardcore Holly had been using on Velocity for years without ever seeing it end a match?
 Oh, Sandow drops to one knee while doing it and calls it You're Welcome.